Fear Street: Prom Queen Review (2025): Horror Clichés Galore

 Fear Street: Prom Queen Review: Is It Worth Watching?

-The original Fear Street trilogy from 2021 at least tried to mix up the formula.
-Especially Fear Street: 1978 – that one brought something new to the table with a really solid slasher vibe and a bit of complexity in the story.
-Prom Queen, on the other hand, feels like it’s riding coattails, borrowing heavily from other 80s teen horror staples without really bringing its own voice.
+The original Fear Street trilogy from 2021 at least tried to mix up the formula, especially Fear Street: 1978 – that one brought something new to the table with a really solid slasher vibe and a bit of complexity in the story, but Prom Queen, on the other hand, feels like it’s riding coattails, borrowing heavily from other 80s teen horror staples without really bringing its own voice.

-On the positive side, the kills are creative and satisfyingly gory, so if you’re a gore fan, you won’t be disappointed.
-The cast also has some seasoned actors sprinkled in – Lily Taylor, Chris Klein, and Kathryn Waterston add a bit of weight to the otherwise young and fresh cast.
-They give the movie some credibility, but even they can’t quite save it from its predictable plot and uneven pacing.
+On the positive side, the kills are creative and satisfyingly gory, so if you’re a gore fan, you won’t be disappointed, and the cast also has some seasoned actors sprinkled in – Lily Taylor, Chris Klein, and Kathryn Waterston add a bit of weight to the otherwise young and fresh cast, but even they can’t quite save it from its predictable plot and uneven pacing.

 What I Liked (And What I Didn’t Like)